tailrecursion/hlisp-starter/README.md

 ## A Possible Solution

+Is Lisp an acceptable environment for the full user interface stack?
+Does Lisp provide a solution to the above problems?

 * **The HTML document can be evaluated as a Lisp program.**

   Given that HTML and Lisp are semantically compatible, it's possible to